Introduction

 Lawyer's fees

-If you use the services of a lawyer specializing in Spanish real estate law - which is not compulsory, but advisable - you should take into account his or her fees.
-They represent around 1% of the purchase price, plus 21% VAT
+If you use a lawyer specializing in Spanish real estate law, which is not mandatory but recommended, take their fees into account.
+They represent approximately 1% of the purchase price, plus 21% VAT.

 Bank charges

-If you're planning to take out a bank loan, don't forget to add any associated costs.
+If you plan to use a bank loan, don't forget to add the related costs.

-• Expect to pay between €350 and €500 for tasación, the expert valuation of the property.
-This is required by the banks.
-To find out more, read our practical information sheet on the subject. (to be integrated once published).
+- Expect to pay between €350 and €500 for tasación fees, the valuation of the property's price by an expert.
+This is required by banks.
+To learn more, check out our practical guide on the subject (to be integrated once published).

-• Add between 0.5% and 1% of the amount borrowed for bank charges on average.
+- Add between 0.5 and 1% of the loan amount for bank charges on average.

-It is estimated that property purchase costs in Spain represent between 10 and 15% of the property price.
+It is estimated that the costs of buying property in Spain represent between 10 and 15% of the property price.

 Sources: Idealista, Terreta Spain